 OH MY HEAVENS!
-My family spends a lot of time outdoors and on road trips in the summer and I am absolutely PYSCHED about the new line of books from National Geographic Kids.
+My family spends a lot of time outdoors and on road trips in the summer and I am absolutely PSYCHED about the new line of books from National Geographic Kids.

-As a National Geographic Kids Insider I get fun sneak peeks into upcoming promotions and books and I’m pretty sure my fabulous reps could see me drooling in Iowa all the way from Washington D.C.!
+As a National Geographic Kids Insider I got fun sneak peeks at upcoming promotions and books and I’m pretty sure my fabulous reps could see me drooling in Iowa all the way from Washington D.C.!
 I’ve been on the edge of my seat waiting for these books to come out and they are just stellar.

 When I saw Buddy Bison’s Yellowstone Adventure I KNEW it was meant to be!
 We’ve been talking about taking a road trip out to Yellowstone in the summer of 2017 so I was UBER excited to see this book in my box from National Geographic Kids!

 This is the perfect book for my boys (ages 6 & 8) to read together to get them excited about our adventure.

 It’s super cute and you can’t go wrong!
 It spins an imaginative tale about a plush bison toy named Buddy Bison who springs to life.
 It of course includes weird but true facts about animals and the park.

 Not only is this book great of course for language skills but it’s PACKED full of educational facts about various National Parks learned through activities and fill in the blanks throughout the book.

 I love that it not only ties in facts about the parks but just like Buddy Bison it overlays cute characters right on top of photos from the parks themselves!

 If you’ve never researched anything about our country’s National Parks let me just tell you there is TONS and TONS of information out there.
 SO much in fact that it’s beautifully overwhelming!

 If you’ve never heard of the Junior Ranger Program available at the majority of the National Parks to participate in for kids you absolutely need to learn about it.
-(See the whole list here!)
 The program is open technically to anyone but is geared for kids ages 5-13.
 When you arrive at that National Park’s visitor center ask for a junior ranger book – they are free!